×

 Santiago Dassen

-Santiago is a researcher at LISEP where he conducts data analysis to generate labor and cost-of-living statistics that better illustrate the economic reality of low- and middle-income Americans.
+Santiago is a research analyst at LISEP where he conducts data analysis to generate labor and cost-of-living statistics that better illustrate the economic reality of low- and middle-income Americans.

 Santiago previously interned at Development Finance International, Inc (DFI), a global consultancy dedicated to advancing business and country development objectives in emerging economies.
 He also worked as a business development intern at Booster2Success, a French digital communications agency.